c0de111/inki/README.md

   Up to 8 user-selectable display pages via pushbuttons.

 - **Battery Voltage Monitoring**
-  Monitoring of batteries via adc, hardware-controlled voltage divider activated only when needed for RTC supply.
+  + Monitoring of batteries via adc and logged via Wi-Fi, hardware-controlled voltage divider activated only when needed for RTC supply.

 - **For room signage application: Room Customization** Layouts and display content can be adjusted for room types (office, conference, seminar).